scaleoutsystems/fedn/README.md

 - Human activity recognition with a Keras CNN based on the casa dataset (cross-device): https://github.com/scaleoutsystems/FEDn-client-casa-keras
 - Fraud detection with a Keras auto-encoder (ANN encoder): https://github.com/Li-Ju666/FEDn-client-fraud_keras

-## Support
+## Community support
-For more details please check out the FEDn documentation (https://scaleoutsystems.github.io/fedn/).
-If you do not find the information that you're looking for, have a bug report, or a feature request, start a ticket directly here on GitHub, or reach out to Scaleout (https://scaleoutsystems.com) to inquire about Enterprise support.
+Join the [Scaleout Discord Server](https://discord.gg/KMg4VwszAd) to engage with other users and developers.
+If you have a bug report or a feature request, start a ticket directly here on GitHub.

+## Commercial support
+Scaleout Systems offers flexible support agreements, reach out at (https://scaleoutsystems.com) to inquire about Enterprise support.

 ## Making contributions
 All pull requests will be considered and are much appreciated.
 We are currently managing issues and the release roadmap in an external tracker (Jira).
 Reach out to one of the maintainers if you are interested in making contributions, and we will help you find a good first issue to get you started.